mbucchia/OpenXR-Toolkit/opencomposite.md

 ![Ecosystem with OpenComposite](site/ecosystem2.png)<br>
 *Ecosystem with OpenComposite*

+OpenComposite is a separate software from OpenXR Toolkit, developed and maintained by a different team.

+The goal of OpenXR Toolkit is to add functionality to OpenXR applications.
+However, not all applications are written for OpenXR, and therefore OpenXR Toolkit cannot be used with these applications, unless they can use OpenComposite to use OpenXR.

 OpenXR Toolkit is not necessary in order to take advantage of OpenComposite to bypass SteamVR.
 OpenXR Toolkit can be _optionally_ installed to add additional tweaks and performance-improvement features to the games using OpenXR directly or OpenComposite.